fnhub/katacoda-scenarios/fn-intro/step5.md

 `fn -v build`{{execute}}

-and wait until it finish.
+and wait until it finishes.